samalesly/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays all users and their home directories, sorted by users.
+Replace all characters A and c from input to Z and e respectively